 Since April 2020, the Council has been regulated by the Regulator of Social Housing (RSH).
 From April 2020, the RSH's Rent Standard made provision for a maximum annual increase in social housing rents of CPI plus 1% with effect from April 2020 for a period of five years.
-As a result of the current cost of living crisis a one year cap (set by Government) has been applied at 7%.
-In 2024/25 we expect the RSH to consult on the rent standard for the period beyond 2024/25.
+As a result of the cost of living crisis a one year cap (set by Government) was applied at 7% for 2023/24 rent increase.

 The Welfare Reform and Work Act 2016 included a statutory obligation for registered providers of social housing to reduce their rents by 1% per year, irrespective of inflation, from April 2016 to March 2020.
-As a result, over the four years the rent reduction amounted to 13% in real terms.
+As a result, over the four years the rent reduction amounted to 13% in real terms (c£290m).
 Any rent increases will not mitigate against the reductions during the reduction period but has set a lower baseline than it would have been.

-Including the proposed rent increase for 2023/24, the HRA average rent for a property with more than 2 bedrooms is 57% less than the market rent.
+Including the proposed rent increase for 2024/25, the HRA average rent for a property with more than 2 bedrooms is 56% less than the market rent.
 The Council has consistently set rents in line with government guidance and policy and this will continue.

-2015/16 2022/23 2023/24 Change 2015/16 to 2023/24 Council rent - £ per week (overall average - slightly above 2 bedrooms) 78 84 90 15% Market rent (2 bed) 110 143 157 43% % Council rent v Market rent 71% 59% 57% (14%) CPI Inflation index (Sept previous year) 100.3 123.8 23%
+2015/16 2022/23 2023/24 2024/25 Change 2015/16 to 2024/25 Council rent - £ per week (overall average - slightly above 2 bedrooms) 78 84 90 97 24% Market rent (2 bed) 110 143 159 173 57% % Council rent v Market rent 71% 59% 57% 56% (15%) CPI Inflation index (Sept previous year) 100.3 132.0 32%

-4.13.1 The Council is responsible for setting the rents and service charges to be applied to its dwellings for the 2023/24 financial year and the following increases are proposed for approval by Council:
+4.13.1 The Council is responsible for setting the rents and service charges to be applied to its dwellings for the 2024/25 financial year and the following increases are proposed for approval by Council:

-% Increase Council Housing Rents 7% In line with RSH - Rent Standard Other Housing and Non-Dwelling Rents 7% RPI (12.6%) increase is permitted under relevant legislation but is being capped at 7%.
-This includes Imari Park and Shelton Lock Park Homes site.
-As per lease/rental agreements for garages and other Council set rents.
-Milestone House - subject to rent review being undertaken.
-Service Charges (SC) 10% (£1/wk/SC cap) Service Charges can be increased to meet actual costs, this has historically been set at RPI to reflect rises in costs for most costs with the exception of Cleaning and Grounds Maintenance, where the actual cost were higher due to previous under recovery.
+% Increase Council Housing Rents 7.7% In line with RSH - Rent Standard Other Housing and Non-Dwelling Rents 6.7% CPI increase is permitted under relevant legislation for Imari Park, Shelton Lock Park Homes site and Milestone House As per lease/rental agreements for garages and other Council set rents.
+Service Charges (SC) 6.7% All Service Charges will increase by CPI to reflect rises in costs, except the following: Grounds Maintenance service charge - 10% increase to reflect specific cost pressures associated with this service, including the National Living Wage. £1 per week cap applies.
+Communal Cleaning service charge - where costs are more than the income generated, a 10% increase, with the increase being limited to a maximum of £1 per week.
+Other sites, a 6.7% increase applies.
 Furniture Packs No change Offering better value for money